 Grover is a regular speaker at national legal career conferences, including the Professional Development Consortium and NALP.
 He is passionate about helping women and minorities advance in the profession and was a nominee for Ms. JD’s TIM (The Incredible Man) award.
-And he is a member of the National LGBT Bar Association.
+And he the NALP liaison to the National LGBT Bar Association.

 He is not related to the 22nd and 24th President of the United States.